-The paper attached presents the draft opening chapters for a Parliamentary ICT strategy for 2010-2015.
+This paper presents the draft opening chapters for a Parliamentary ICT strategy for 2010-2015.
 A great deal of work has been done on analysing and developing technical details and proposals but these opening chapters present a picture of the future trends in ICT and what that may mean for working practices in Parliament, an outline of the assumptions of the core issues faced by both House Management Boards together with an analysis of what that may mean for the ICT strategy, and an outline of the Principles drawn from both the future trends and the core issues and priorities to be used to develop the detailed technical design of the ICT strategy.

 This paper was presented to PICTAB on 10 March where it was endorsed.
 Comments made during the discussion are included in this amended paper.
+The paper is being submitted to both Management Boards.